nouhadziri/nouhadziri.github.io/_news/announcement_31.md

 related_posts: false
 ---

-:partying_face: 2 papers accepted at EMNLP.
+2 papers accepted at EMNLP.
 See you in Singapore :airplane: